sktedro/vut_ipp_proj/README.md

 A test is considered successful if the returned value is not `0` but matches the reference return value, or if the returned value is `0` and the output matches the reference output.
-If the parser is the test target, difference between outputs is checked using JExamXML, otherwise, `diff` command is used.
+If the parser is the test target, difference between outputs is checked using `JExamXML`, otherwise, `diff` command is used.

 #### Generating the report

 First, an overview is generated stating the test target, a number of successful tests and a number of total tests.
-After that, evaluations of failed tests are printed into dark red blocks containing information about the failed test: test path, code input and standard error output are printed.
-If the test didn't pass because of a wrong value returned, expected and received return values are printed.
-Otherwise, if the test didn't pass because the outputs didn't match, expected and received outputs are printed.
+After that, evaluations of failed tests are printed into dark red blocks containing information about the failed test: test path, code input and standard error output.
+If the test didn't pass because of a wrong value returned, expected and received return values are printed as well.
+Otherwise, if the test didn't pass because the outputs didn't match, expected and received outputs are printed instead.
 After evaluations of failed tests, test path and code input is also printed for every successful test in dark green blocks.

 #### Finishing